AmrJazouli/kafka-python-client-dataset-generator/README.md

 ##  Prerequisites:

-   OpenHardwareMonitor software must be running before launching the batch files of producing and consuming. https://openhardwaremonitor.org/
+   OpenHardwareMonitor software must be running before launching the *batchProducerConsumerKafka.bat* batch file. https://openhardwaremonitor.org/

    A subscription for a kafka topic in confluent cloud is necessary as well.